HarryW217/HarryW217/README.md

 I have recently graduated from the Northcoders' Software Development Bootcamp, where I learned JavaScript, HTML and CSS.
 In addition, I have learned Python and Typescript!
 I am thrilled to be on this exciting journey.

-Currently working on my Portfolio Website.
+I have recently finished my Portfolio website and I am about to start populating it with more projects.
 Stay tuned!

 Fun fact: I love Doctor Who.
 Pronouns: he/him.